linkeddatalayouts/linkeddatalayouts.github.io/_pages/examples.md

   lidl:layout ppm:ImageDataLayout .
 ```

-## PPM Header
+### PPM Header

 The Header starts with a two-byte magic number (in ASCII) that identifies the type of file it is and its encoding (ASCII or binary).

-The magic number is a capital P followed by a single-digit number.
 In this example, we use "P6" to indicate the use of the binary PPM format.

 The next two Header elements give the image width and the image height.